 3. Promotes mindfulness

 Depression often leads us to replay our past whereas anxiety is related to the thoughts of the future.
 In yoga, you are encouraged to keep your attention on the breath and not let your mind wander.
+Some forms of yoga utilise the benefits of mindfulness to help improve a person’s overall well-being and health.
 An authentic yoga teacher reminds her students to keep bringing their attention back to the now.
 With regular practice, being centered and mindful comes easily.

 4. Builds resilience

 Yoga helps us face failure and build resilience by bringing us face to face with our vulnerabilities and strengths.
 On the mat we learn that we can’t always do a pose that looks easy for another person.
 We learn also that after months of practice, we are nowhere closer to touching our toes.
 But the principles of Abhyasa and Vairagya—practice incessantly, practice without expectation of results—keep us grounded and committed.
+Your improvements may also boost your mood and, therefore, may help alleviate your mental condition.
 We show up and try again, until we begin to surprise ourselves.
 When we are in a difficult pose on the mat, the teacher encourages us to observe, to breathe, embrace our limits and to know within that “this too shall pass”—an excellent learning for a difficult phase off the mat.
 This is how yoga builds our adversity quotient while teaching us to be kind to ourselves.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!